andrezero/andretorgal.site.old/content/pages/about/work.md

 I moved to _London in 2011_ worked 4 years at [EF Education First](http://ef.com) and, most recently, as the Head of Frontend at [Property Partner](http://propertypartner.co) and as Agile Delivery Coach at [Nexmo](https://nexmo.com).

-I arrived in _Barcelona in 2017_ and I'm currently working as a Lead Teacher for [Ironhack](https://ironhack.com).
+I arrived in _Barcelona in 2017_ and I am currently working as a Lead Teacher for [Ironhack](https://ironhack.com).

 ### Mission